 We did it, friends!
 We made it to a new week!
 We’re also THAT much closer to Christmas.
 While this is a fun time of year to receive and give presents, it’s also a time to give back to local charities and organizations.
 I say, if you’re already buying presents, why not buy from an organization that gives back?!
 Today I’m sharing 5 of my favorite social enterprises!
-Which is great for me since four of them are in the Nashville area!
+This is great for me since four of them are in the Nashville area!

 5 Social Enterprises to Shop At this Holiday Season: